Skip to main content

 How do I get my money out?
 Does PayRam convert to fiat?

 PayRam is non-custodial, which means it never touches your money.
 Payments go directly from your customer's wallet to the private wallet you connect during setup.
 There is no "getting money out" of PayRam because your funds are never "in" it.
 PayRam is a payment processor, not a bank or custodian.
-It does offers OnRamp and Off-Ramp services for seamless fiat conversion.
+It offers OnRamp and Off-Ramp services for seamless fiat conversion.

 The Bottom Line: Take Control of Your Crypto Payments